-Every year for the past 7 years I have created a book advent in December and it has now become one of our families favourite traditions.
+Every year for the past 7 years I have created a book advent for December and it has now become one of our families favourite Christmas activities.
 When I first started doing it the concept wasn’t very common and lots of friends and family were intrigued as to what I was doing and why but now the idea is definitely catching on more and more and I hope to be able to continue doing it for years to come.
 Although once they do grow up and move out I think I will switch to the Icelandic book exchange idea instead.

 What is a book advent ?